The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: Introduction

 \subsection{Applications and future work}

 Work of Marcus Appleby, Steven Flammia, and the author uses the Shintani--Faddeev modular cocycle as part of a conjectural construction of symmetrically complete positive operator-valued measures (SIC-POVMs) \cite{afk}.
 The Shintani--Faddeev modular cocycle provides the ``correct'' signed square roots of the Stark units needed to extend the present author's previous results on the problem \cite{koppsic} to arbitrary dimension.
+The construction of SIC-POVMs may be viewed as a geometric interpretation of Stark units.

 Many future research directions naturally stem from this paper.
 Elucidating the precise mathematical relationships between the Shintani--Faddeev cocycle and the various cocycles discussed in \Cref{sec:prior} is an important (and far from trivial) undertaking.
 Investigating RM values of other, generally noncommutative, ``quantum modular cocycles'' studied by Garoufalidis and Wheeler \cite{gw} and Wheeler \cite{wheelerthesis} is sure to prove interesting.
 More broadly, one hopes to make sense of the myriad possible connections to quantum modularity, knot theory, $3$-manifolds, topological quantum field theory, and gauge theory.
 Another future direction of research may be to align the constructions in this paper with Manin's noncommutative geometry perspective on real multiplication \cite{manin}.